 Install: Android (Free with in-app purchases)

 When it comes to health and fitness, it’s important to know the calories you are taking.
 Now that you know about some of the best calorie counter apps for both Android and iOS, you can go ahead and eat without worrying about consuming extra calories.
 So, what are you waiting for?
-Try out the best calorie counter apps and let us know if there is any other such app that you feel is good enough to be on the list.
+Try out the best calorie tracker apps and let us know if there is any other such app that you feel is good enough to be on the list.
 I’d love to know from you in the comments section below.